rezanikfal/Tutorials/Agile.md

 - Product Owner is NOT Business Analyst
   - A business analyst will typically create project requirements, then hands it off to the team and team tekes care of the rest of story.
   - That might make you uncomfortable because in the past there were very clear lines of responsibility.
 But an agile team mixes up these lines.
-  - The product owner and even sits works with the team to deliver the product.
+  - The product owner sits and even works with the team to deliver the product.
 They don't just hand off requirements, instead they own the product.

-### Avoil normal group-think
+### Avoid normal group-think
 - Face-to-face communication and cross-functional self-organized teams are actually closely related.
 - A few experts make a convincing argument and the rest of the team just follow along (group-think is WRONG)
 - The face-to-face meetings where everyone's contributing their ideas and asking challenging questions.(AGILE)